-The Veterans Affairs Coordinator assists Veterans, members of the Selected Reserve and military-connected families in transitioning to higher education and certifying educational benefits.
-The Office of Veterans Affairs is located on the Midtown campus in Old Main, Room 206 with office hours Monday through Friday, 8 a.m. to 4 p.m.
-Any student who would like information about benefits earned through the armed services should report to the Office of Veterans Affairs.
-Visiting the Office of Veterans Affairs at WCSU should be the first stop for anyone with a military-connection.
+The Veterans Affairs Coordinator assists Veterans, members of the Selected Reserve and military-connected families in transitioning to higher education and is responsible for certifying the enrollment and changes in enrollment for students eligible for Veteran education benefits.
+The Office of Veterans Affairs is located on the Midtown campus in Old Main, Room 101 with office hours Monday through Friday, 8:30 a.m. to 4:30 p.m.
+All current/former service members and family members are encouraged to contact the Office of Veteran Affairs in order to ease the transition into WCSU.